 Skip to main content

 Our Text-to-Speech API includes many parameters that can be bewildering to developers who have not worked with audio before.
-In general, you should pick the highest precision and sample rate supported by every stage of your audio pipeline, including telephony and device outputs.
-A typical digital audio setup will perform well with these settings, which match the standard audio CD format:
+In general, you should try to use the same encoding and sample rate across your entire audio pipeline, including telephony and device outputs.
+If you’re saving audio samples, we recommend using the Text-to-Speech (Bytes) API with output_format.container: "wav" or output_format.container: "mp3" so audio players can automatically detect the encoding and sample rate.

 Reference